When to File for an Employment-Based Green Card: Timing an I-140 Petition

 If a worker is in nonimmigrant status (like H-1B), here's when to petition for employment-based permanent residence.

-Form I-140 Immigrant Petition for Alien Worker is the name of the document filed with U.S. Citizenship and Immigration Services (USCIS) in order to petition for employment-based permanent residence (that is, to get an employment-based green card).
+Form I-140 Immigrant Petition for Alien Worker is the name of the document filed with U.S. Citizenship and Immigration Services (USCIS) in order to petition for employment-based permanent residence (that is, to obtain an employment-based green card for a foreign national).

-Knowing when to file the I-140 petition is important, particularly if the employee is already in the United States, most likely in a nonimmigrant status (such as H-1B), which authorizes work.
-If that's your current situation, in order to avoid a gap in employment or the risk of having to return to your home country for the sake of your immigration status, you should become familiar with these timing issues early on.
+Knowing when to file the I-140 petition is important, particularly if the employee is already in the United States, most likely in a nonimmigrant status (such as H-1B) that authorizes work.
+If that's your current situation, in order to avoid a gap in employment or the risk of having to return to your home country for the sake of your immigration status, you should become familiar with these timing issues early on and discuss them with your employer.

-The primary factors to consider in timing filing of the I-140 petition are preparation and USCIS processing times.
-The coronavirus pandemic has also introduced delays.
+The primary factors to consider in timing the filing of the I-140 petition are preparation and USCIS processing times.
 Even if (as is likely) an employer will ultimately be filing the I-140 for you, you will need to help with the preparatory work.

 Timing the Preparation of USCIS Form I-140